yellowmessenger/documentation/docs/platform_concepts/inbox/inbox_setup/emailvschat.md

 **Attachments supported in Inbox**

-- The image extensions supported in Inbox are **jpeg, jpg, png, gif, and svg**.
+- The image extensions supported in Inbox are **jpeg, jpg, png, gif, and svg** with 50 MB limit.
-- The file extensions supported are **jpeg, jpg, png, gif, pdf, txt, doc, ppt, docx, pptx, xls, xlsx, csv, tsv, zip, json, mp4, mp3, 3gp, and mov**.
+- The file extensions supported are **jpeg, jpg, png, gif, pdf, txt, doc, ppt, docx, pptx, xls, xlsx, csv, tsv, zip, json, mp4, mp3, 3gp, and mov** with 25 MB limit.
 :::